 Educators, diplomats, historians and journalists thought they had seen it all when it came to Holocaust-in-Lithuania issues in recent times.
 But an online attack by the state sponsored “history commission” on a local Holocaust survivor, Professor Pinchos Fridberg, who is deeply involved in honoring righteous Lithuanians who saved a Jewish neighbor, because he expressed his views against distortion of the Holocaust?
 That is a bit much even for here.

-Posted in "Red-Brown Commission", Antisemitism & Bias, Double Games, Double Genocide, Dovid Katz, EU, Litvak Affairs, Media Watch, News, Opinion, Pinchos Fridberg, Politics of Memory, USA
+Posted in "Jewish" Events as Cover?, "Red-Brown Commission", Antisemitism & Bias, Double Games, Double Genocide, Dovid Katz, EU, Lithuania, Litvak Affairs, Media Watch, News & Views, Opinion, Pinchos Fridberg, Politics of Memory, United States

 Tagged Holocaust in Lithuania, International Commission for the Evaluation of the Crimes of the Nazi and Soviet Occupation Regimes in Lithuania, Pinchos Fridberg, red-brown commission (Lithuania), Ronaldas Racinskas